Last updated: 13 September 2024

 See the Sanitizers section of the Bitcoin Core developer notes for more information.

-7. Troubleshooting.
+10. Troubleshooting.

 If you're seeing any odd issues while compiling, try using make clean or make distclean and rebuild from scratch as described above.

 If that doesn't work, or if you are seeing linker issues, the header and compilation might be out of sync and you may want to ensure that you are building from a clean tree.
-If you are using ccache, try clearing the cache by running ccache -C (see ccache -h for help) and then rebuilding.
+If you are using ccache, try clearing the cache by running ccache -C (see man ccache or ccache -h for help) and then rebuilding.

 If that doesn't solve it, you can also run git clean -f -x -d and rebuild.
 This wipes everything in the tree that doesn't belong to git, so be careful that you don't have anything else in the directory that you don't want to lose and move it out first.

-8. Run the unit tests.
+11. Run the unit tests.

 • make check, or